mechawrench/wificom-lib/README.md

     10:59:47.046 -> Connected to MQTT Broker!
     10:59:47.481 -> Subscribed to USERNAME/f/1111111111111111-2222222222222222/wificom-input with QOS level 0
     ```
+## Upgrade Firmware
+1. Backup your current files, in particular the following are commonly modified:
+    - secrets.py
+    - board_config.py
+    - digiroms.py
+1. Download the latest release from releases page, you'll be looking for a file named "wificom-lib_RELEASEVERSION.zip"
+1. Extract the zip and copy the contents into the root of the CIRCUITPY drive
+1. Compare contents of your modified files with the new files and make any neecessary changes
+1. Test that everything works, including connecting to WiFi and sending/receiving DigiRoms

 ## Screen
 There is an optional UI with a small screen and 3 buttons.
 Guide to follow.